 Name of policy Content Reason for policy Who does it relate to?
 Where is it stored?
-Asthma Procedures, administration and responsibilities linked to Asthma To ensure a consistent and effective approach to supporting children with asthma in school Adults linked to a child with asthma as well as affected children themselves P-Drive (Full Trustees policies section)
+Supporting Pupils with Medical Conditions Procedures, administration and responsibilities linked to any Medical Condition To ensure a consistent and effective approach to supporting children with Medical Conditions in school Adults linked to a child with a medical condition as well as affected children themselves P-Drive (Full Trustees policies section)